 A ban on cash would fall most heavily on this group.
 Absent traditional banking relationships, their circumstances would get much worse if cash is restricted or banned.

 It’s not just the desperately poor will be affected by this either.
-My wife, who has spent many years working in banking, has told me on different occasions how people in low income jobs commonly show up at the bank and cash their paychecks upon receipt.
+My wife, who has spent many years working in banking, has told me how people in low income jobs commonly show up at the bank and cash their paychecks upon receipt.

-This is just my speculation of course, but I believe that such people are cashing their paychecks because they also have credit issues that force them to make payments in cash.
+This is just my speculation of course, but I believe that such people are cashing their paychecks for a very specific reason.
+They probaly have credit issues that force them to make payments in cash.

 Whatever the cause, and whatever the methodology, a ban on cash – or even a severe restriction – would fall heavily on tens of millions of people on the bottom rungs of the economic ladder.